AllUsernamesHaveBeenTaken/Reads-n-views/JavaScript/Mozilla Developer Network/readme.md

 2. Hoisted Variables

-   * "Variables that are hoisted return a value of undefined.
-So even if you declare and initialize after you use or refer to this variable, it still returns undefined."
+   * Variables that are hoisted return a value of undefined.
+So even if you declare and initialize after you use or refer to this variable, it still returns undefined.
    ```javascript
    console.log(x === undefined); // true
    var x = 3;